tuds-wiki/tud-wiki.github.io/docs/4_interactions.md

     - Returns data collected by a detector between during the time range (`curr_step - n_steps`, `curr_step`).
     - `data_keys` can either be a single value (string) or a list of values (list/tuple).
 The valid keys are '<i>vehicle_counts</i>', '<i>speeds</i>' and '<i>occupancies</i>', although '<i>occupancies</i>' is only valid for induction loop detectors.
     - If `avg_vals == True`, then values are returned averaged, otherwise, raw values are returned.

+To query routes and paths in the network, use the functions below.

+  - `is_valid_path(edge_ids)`:
+    - Tests whether a list of edges is a valid path.
+This is determined by checking whether each edge connects to the subsequent edge in the list.
+    - Valid paths can be added as a route using the `Simulation.add_route()` function.
+  - `get_path_travel_time(edge_ids, curr_tt, unit)`:
+    - Calculate the travel time of a path (list of edges).
+If `curr_tt` is true, the travel time is calculated using current mean speed on edges.
+If `curr_tt` is false, the travel time is calculated using free-flow speed.
+  - `get_path_edges(origin, destination, curr_optimal)`:
+    - Uses the A* algorithm to find the optimal route between two edges (`origin` to `destination`).
+    - If `curr_optimal` is true, the route is based on current conditions, using current mean speed on edges to find travel time.
+If `curr_optimal` is false, the route is calculated based on free-flow travel time.

 ### Advanced Getters